Frequently Asked Questions

 There’s always something cooking!
 Onboard meal times vary depending on the day’s scheduled activities.
-Generally, we provide an early riser continental breakfast starting every morning at 6:00 a.m., a full breakfast starting around 7:30 or 8:00 a.m., lunch is around noon, and dinner is served around 7-7:30 p.m., and maybe a brunch once during your week.
-Appetizers are also served at Cocktail Hour each evening before dinner.
+Generally, there’s an early riser continental breakfast every morning at 6:00 a.m., a full breakfast starting around 7:30 or 8:00 a.m., lunch around noon, dinner around 7-7:30 p.m., and maybe a brunch once during your week.
+Appetizers are also served at cocktail hour each evening before dinner.

 Q. Can we bring our own alcohol?

 Due to our license and state regulations, spirits are strictly prohibited, and will be confiscated by vessel crew until the end of the cruise.
-Bringing a limited quantity of wine on board is permitted under our license in Alaska, Oregon, and Washington.
-You may bring a limited quantity of wine onboard cruises in these destinations, subject to a corkage fee: $20.00 for 750ml and $30.00 for boxes and magnums.
+Bringing a limited quantity of wine on board is permitted under our licenses in Alaska, Oregon, and Washington.
+Wine is subject to a corkage fee: $20.00 for 750ml and $30.00 for boxes and magnums.
 Crew will continue to control consumption as needed, including confiscation of wine when required.
 Rest assured, with our all-inclusive beverage policy, there’s always something tasty to sip on.